Chia-Network/chialisp-web/docs/puzzles/cats.md

 - The conditions returned by the inner puzzle
 - An optional list of opaque parameters called the TAIL solution which is passed into the coin's solution

-Although the TAIL is powerful, it is **NOT** run every time the coin is spent.
+Although the TAIL is powerful, it is **not necessarily** run every time the coin is spent.
 It is run if it is revealed in the solution.
 It is required if extra_delta is not `0` or if the lineage_proof is not present.